jlewis-89/Milestone-Porject-4/README.md

 Enable user authentication
 Build a product portfolio for customers and user to browse Enable payment through stripe
+Alolow users to add favorite items to a list in their user profile

 ### Developer Goals
 Become familiar with Django as a framework
 Develop skills in full stack development
 Build a functioning final project
+Develop skills in web development and coding

 ## Software
 - IDE - VSCode